CayoPOliveira/Marathon-Training/README.md

 ## ABSTRACT

 In 2020, during the pandemic, I focused my studies on the programming marathon of the Brazilian Society of Computing (SBC), in 2021 my pace decreased due to the pace of college, but I participated in both 2020 and 2021.
-Beecrowd platform, formerly called URI Online Judge.
+Here you can find my codes, especially from Beecrowd platform, previously called URI Online Judge.

 ## RESUMO